Skip to main content

 body_content'This is some different body content than it was originally'

 reset_body0 (default) or 1.
-Empty the body_content when 1, will overrule the body_content parameter
+Empties the body_content when 1, overrules the body_content parameter

 categories[ "Red Category", "Green Category" ].
-Does not work at the moment, known issue on MS side
+Does not work at the moment, known issue at Microsoft

 reset_categories0 (default) or 1.
-Empty the categories when 1, will overrule the categories parameter
+Empties the categories when 1, overrules the categories parameter

 hide_attendees0 (default) or 1